All You Need to Know About Critical Chain Project Management

 Instead of giving dates for individual activities, you only provide dates for completion of the activity chains as well as the buffer time.
 Now, the teams engaged in the project aren’t focused on deadlines they can delay.
 Instead, they focus on finishing as soon as possible.

-As a project manager implementing CCPM, you will expect 100 percent focus on the task at hand from every individual and team.
+As a project manager implementing CCPM, you’ll expect 100 percent focus on the task at hand from every individual and team.

 Multitasking would be fine if you could do several things at once and still focus on each one to the full.
-However, that’s not humanly possible, so multitasking goes out the window.
+But that’s not humanly possible, so multitasking goes out the window.

 We saw that project managers often lose focus on a project because they are giving attention to processes or tasks that still fall within an acceptable variance.
-In CCPM, the buffer time is the indicator of when trouble may be brewing.
+In CCPM, the buffer time is the indicator of when trouble might be ahead.

 You’re expecting to use at least some of the buffer time to tie up loose ends, so the first third of it doesn’t yet represent a time when the project manager needs to intervene.